 Kathleen Sullivan '85 is a realtor in Boston.

 Dan Askren '84 is the operations manager of EPA's RadNet air monitoring program at the National Analytical Radiation Environmental Laboratory in Montgomery, Alabama.
-He gave this talk on the National Radiation Air Monitoring Network in his role as the Air Monitoring Operations Manager for the Environmental Protection Agency.
+He gave a talk on the National Radiation Air Monitoring Network in his role as the Air Monitoring Operations Manager for the Environmental Protection Agency.

 Stephen Creden ’84 is Directional Drilling Manager at SunDrill Energy Services in Houston.

 Kui-Bin Im ’84 is a Librarian at the University of Michigan – Flint.

 Mark Murphy '84 is a business analyst for Dawes Transport in the Milwaukee area.

 Greg Wiles ’84, teaches geology at the College of Wooster in Ohio.
 Among his research projects has been dating glacial chronology in Alaska using dendrochronology.

 Nina Harun ’83 studies the sedimentary history of coal deposits with the Alaska Department of Natural Resources Division of Geological and Geophysical Surveys.
 She researched the Susitna Basin in Alaska.
 The announcement of her wedding in 1990 appeared in the New York Times.

 Clark Poore ’83 is a software engineer and has co-authored papers on spacecraft management software at Sandia National Labs.
 In the 1980s he co-authored a paper in The Bulletin of Volcanology on a new volcanic crater in Costa Rica.